 You’ll love the finished look of this spooky spider web Halloween wreath, especially after making it yourself!
 Can you believe it is made from a ceiling medallion?
 It’s hung using tulle.
 Dimensional silhouette spiders and some coats of paint make this Halloween-ready!

 If you’ve got 5 minutes to spare, you’ve got plenty of time to whip up this easy Halloween spider web wreath!
 Everyone needs simple handmade holiday decorations, right?
 The supply is short for this spider web wreath.
-You’ll need a grapevine wreath form, faux spider web, and some plastic spiders.
+You’ll need a grapevine wreath form, faux spider web, and plastic spiders.
 You’ll also need some large felt spiders (store-bought or hand-cut), hot glue, and scissors.
 Check out the pictures and instructions for crafting your own wreath.

 If we told you this awesome Halloween wreath is made for an old t-shirt and scraps of felt, would you be surprised?
 It looks rather stunning decked out in glittered toy spiders and a black spray-painted twig for interest.
 Don’t throw out your old t-shirts!
 Just think of all the Halloween wreaths you can DIY.

 21. Simple & Elegant Wreath